 During the daytime, your baby will still need two naps -- one in the morning and one after lunch.
-Try not to delay naps until your baby is already tired and cranky.
-Put your baby into the crib at the first signs of sleepiness.
+Try not to delay naps until baby is already tired and cranky.
+Put him into the crib at the first signs of sleepiness.